Sue Copsey

-Sue Copsey (born 28 October 1960) is a freelance writer and editor.
+Sue Copsey is a freelance writer and editor.
 Several of her books have been shortlisted for or won awards, including the Times Educational Supplement Best Children’s Non-fiction Book 1995.
-She lives in Auckland, New Zealand.
+She lives in Brentwood, England and Auckland, New Zealand.

 Biography

-Sue Copsey was born on 28 October 1960 in Coventry.
-She grew up in Rugby, England, and worked as a press officer at London Zoo for several years before becoming a project editor, and then senior editor for Dorling Kindersley Children’s Books in London.
+Sue Copsey was born in Coventry, England and grew up in the town of Rugby.
+She worked as a press officer at London Zoo for several years before becoming a project editor, and then senior editor for Dorling Kindersley Children’s Books in London.

 After moving to New Zealand in 1995, she worked as a freelance editor for various publishers including Pearson Education, New Holland and Huia Publishing.
+She is also a regular contributor to magazines including the New Zealand Listener and Royals Monthly.

 One of her favourite books as a child was Folklore, Myths and Legends of Great Britain, which featured maps and photographs of haunted areas of Britain.
 At Hallowe’en, she and her friends would dare each other to walk through the local churchyard, where according to local legend, the mysterious Grey Lady haunted the gravestones.
 She was fascinated by tales of spooks and ghosts but also loved The Famous Five stories of Enid Blyton.

 Her ongoing fascination with stories of history, adventure and mystery later resulted in her Spooky Adventure series of stories featuring ghosts, starting with The Ghosts of Young Nick’s Head, followed by The Ghosts of Tarawera and The Ghosts of Moonlight Creek, all set in historical New Zealand locations and based around topics as diverse as Captain Cook’s voyages to New Zealand, the 1886 eruption of Mt Tarawera, and Chinese gold miners in Central Otago.
 She has created soundtracks for these books on Booktrack and The Ghosts of Young Nick's Head was number 1 in Booktrack's Most Popular in 2015.

 With a group of other writers, she runs an online writing initiative for children called FABO Story and she visits schools as part of the New Zealand Book Council Writers in Schools programme.

-Sue Copsey lives in Auckland with her husband and two children.
+She has two children and divides her time between the United Kingdom and New Zealand.